Introduction to Remote Runners

 A well-chosen workspace can increase the build speed by an order of magnitude by reusing the various cached results from the previous execution. [...]
 We have observed that builds that execute the same targets as a previous build are effectively no-ops using this technique

-To match remote runs to warm Bazel instances, BuildBuddy uses VM snapshotting powered by Firecracker on Linux, and a simpler runner-recycling based approach on macOS.
+To match workloads to warm runners, BuildBuddy uses VM snapshotting powered by Firecracker on Linux, and a simpler runner-recycling based approach on macOS.

 Firecracker VMs (Linux only)